cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

     root --global
 ```

-To find out where `ts-proto` was installed globally.
+This shows where `ts-proto` was installed globally.

 </CodeGroupItem>